huggingface/optimum-nvidia/README.md

 <!-- For more details, read our [documentation](https://huggingface.com/docs/optimum/nvidia/index). -->

 # Support Matrix
 We test Optimum-NVIDIA on 4090, L40S, and H100 Tensor Core GPUs, though it is expected to work on any GPU based on the following architectures:
-* Volta
 * Turing (with experimental support for T4 / RTX Quadro x000)
 * Ampere (A100/A30 are supported.
 Experimental support for A10, A40, RTX Ax000)
 * Hopper